 Taylor’s physical fitness is easy to see at first glance these days, with his 6’1” and solid 180-pound frame.
 You will also notice he walks with a white-cane, as he is now legally blind as a result of his injuries.

 Feel free to email Taylor at firstname.lastname@example.org.
-He uses both keyboarding and voice recognition software to correspond, and he's having a great time recalling memories and chatting about them.
-It may take a few days to respond because of his rigorous schedule with school, etc., but at least once a week there is time set aside for correspondence.
+He uses both keyboarding and voice recognition software to correspond.
+It may take a few days to respond because of his rigorous schedule with adjustment to blindness training and therapies, but at least once a week there is time set aside for correspondence.

 In the Presence of God – there is a fullness of Joy!